fawzaanshaikh/100-days-of-code/log.md

 ### Day 9: March 26, 2021

 **Today's Progress**: Had to make a few changes in the project and ended up seeing a lot more bugs subsequently.
 Kept fixing all of them, one by one.

+### Day 10: March 27, 2021

+**Today's Progress**: Was working on unjumbling my repository up on GitHub and studied a bit more about the same so that the collaboration for the project can go better.
+Also did a bit of competitive programming.

+**Thoughts**: I have completed 1/10th of my challenge.
+It feels really good to be accountable to myself and be productive throughout the challenge till now.